-How to upgrade the BigFix Console.
+How to manually upgrade the Console.

-- 1. Copy the BigFix Console installation folder to all computers that are running the BigFix Console.
-The default location for the BigFix Console installation folder is %PROGRAM FILES%\BigFix Enterprise\BES Installers\Console. - 2.
+- 1. Copy the BigFix Console installer folder from the BigFix primary server to all computers that are running the BigFix Console.
+The default location for the BigFix Console installer folder is %PROGRAMFILES(x86)%\BigFix Enterprise\BES Installers\Console. - 2.
+Replace the file masthead.afxm in the installer folder with the current deployment masthead.
+The replacement file can be downloaded from https://servername:port/masthead/masthead.afxm or copied from the BigFix Server computer, where it is named ActionSite.afxm and saved in the folder %PROGRAMFILES(x86)%\BigFix Enterprise\BES Server.
+After placing the new file in the installer folder, ensure it is named masthead.afxm, renaming it if necessary. - 3.
 Run the BigFix Console installer (setup.exe) on all the computers currently running the BigFix Console.

-Upgrading the WebUI
+Upgrading the remote WebUI

-Procedure to upgrade the WebUI.
+How to manually upgrade the remote WebUI.